NCCU drops opener to No. 5 Iowa, 97-67

 The Eagles' shooting cooled off after that and Iowa pulled away for a 44-29 halftime lead.

+"They did a good job early, being aggressive," Iowa star Luka Garza said about the Eagles.

-Keegan Murray had 17 points for the Hawkeyes (1-0) and 2020 National Player of the Year Luka Garza scored 16 of his game-high 26 points in the second half to help Iowa steadily increase its margin.
+Keegan Murray had 17 points for the Hawkeyes (1-0) and Garza, the 2020 National Player of the Year, scored 16 of his game-high 26 points in the second half to help Iowa steadily increase its margin.
 He also added 10 rebounds.

+"Whenever it leaves his hand, you're surprised when it doesn't go in," Iowa coach Fran McCaffery said.
+"He just has an uncanny knack, and touch, around the basket, and it also extends out on the floor, which makes him a handful to guard.
+We're just thrilled that he keeps working and he's such an unselfish guy."

+The Big Ten player of the year last season and the lone unanimous selection on the preseason AP All-America team, Garza had his 17th consecutive game of 20 points or more.
+He was 11 of 14 from the field against constant double-teams.

 Nicolas Fennell had 12 points and seven rebounds for NCCU and C.J.
 Keyser put in a team-high 15 points.